CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  test_4D_512_feasible.csv: The CSV file “test_4D_512_feasible.csv” includes the sets of intervals for feasible regions classified by the GPU-based iterative parallel classification method.

 ## Environment
+The Python scripts included in this project have been compiled and executed in the following environment.

 ## Instructions

 ## Citation
+The paper related to the PITSA project is under review.
+This section will be updated soon.

 ## License
 PITSA is freely available for academic or non-profit organizations' noncommercial research only.
 Please check [the license file](https://github.com/CMU-Integrated-Design-Innovation-Group/PITSA/blob/main/LICENSE) for further details.
 If you are interested in a commercial license, please contact [CMU Center for Technology Transfer and Enterprise Creation](https://www.cmu.edu/cttec/contact-us/index.html) at **innovation@cmu.edu**.